nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 ## Deploying Nebari

-To see all the options available for the deploy command, run `nebari deploy --help`
+To see all the options available for the deploy command, run the following command:

 ```bash
 nebari deploy --help